poponealex/APSecurity/README.md

 ## Errors handling
 ### You didn't run the `config.py` script
-> This error will be raised if you try to run `APSecurity.py`.
+> This error will be raised if you try to run `APSecurity.py` without running `config.py` first.
 > ![APSecurity configuration error](/screenshots/err_notConfig.png)

 __The obvious fix is to run `config.py` (from the `apsec_config` directory).__